-If you require assistance, please call or write one of my offices.
+If you require assistance, please call, write, or email one of my offices.
 Under the Privacy Act of 1974, my office must first have formal authorization from you before making an inquiry to the federal government on your behalf.
-Please fill out the appropriate privacy release form and fax or mail a signed copy to my office.
+A member of my staff will let you know how to fill out the appropriate privacy release form and return it to my office.

 Because of the Constitution’s separation of powers, I cannot assist in judicial or court matters, such as child custody, divorce, pending litigation, criminal trials, or imprisonment.
 Problems involving Mississippi state agencies – such as welfare or state taxes – are also outside my jurisdiction as a United States Senator.
 To inquire about state questions, you may want to visit the Mississippi state government website at www.ms.gov.

 Thank you for visiting my website.